Frequently Asked Questions

 We feel so confident that you and your children will love our programs, that we offer a 7-day money back guarantee.
 If you are not satisfied for any reason, please call us for return details.

 No. We switched to being a sole-vendor in 2014.
 We found that it was much easier and faster for schools to purchase our program if we were the sole supplier.
 It eliminated the process (and wait time) that was needed for them to get bids from various companies.
-Click here for our W9 and sole vendor letter.
+Go to our School POs tab for our W9 and sole vendor letter.

 Yes.
 We accept POs from public schools, private schools and other governmental agencies from the U.S. and Canada.
-Please click here for our W9 and sole vendor letter.
+Go to our School POs tab for our W9 and sole vendor letter.

 We have had many left-handed children use our program, all reporting great success.
 Letter formations should be made the same way regardless of which hand is used.
 Although “Miss Marnie” demonstrates writing with her right hand, the auditory chants we use (and those that will be recalled by each user), are entirely ambidextrous.
 Example chant of lowercase b: “long line down, bring it up and around, b.”
 As with all our users, we encourage parents and teachers to help guide the child with a hand-over-hand grasp to help the child formulate each letter until they feel comfortable attempting to write on their own.